rhino9686/Moduleo/README.md

 #### Picking the chassis

 I found some spare parts as mechanical basis
-Right - old MakeBlock kit Tank Chassis
+- Right - old MakeBlock kit Tank Chassis
-Left - Tank Chassis from Amazon (for next version)
+- Left - Tank Chassis from Amazon (for next version)

 #### Picking the brains

-I knew I needed PWM output for 2-4 motors, I2C drivers for future modules, UART for connecting 2+ MCUs together, and GPIO for LED output, debug, etc.
+I knew I needed
+- PWM output for 2-4 motors
+- I2C drivers for future modules
+- UART for connecting 2+ MCUs together
+- GPIO for LED output, debug, etc.

-STM32 was mature platform with good peripherals and DriverLib Designed around STM32F Dev board
+STM32 was mature platform with good peripherals and DriverLib, so I designed the first iteration around s STM32F Dev board

 #### Picking a communications platform

-Wi-Fi chip was also needed for my preferred communication (Wi-Fi sockets) Easy choice in hobbyist world - Espressif has best drivers, can use Arduino IDE Designed around ESP8266 Dev board
+Wi-Fi chip was also needed for my preferred communication (Wi-Fi sockets) This was a fairly straightforward choice in hobbyist world - Espressif has best drivers and can use Arduino IDE, so I designed around ESP8266 Dev board.

 #### Picking the batteries

+The main determinants for picking a battery are capacity and voltage levels.
+I had two Lithium-ion batteries from other products laying around.
-Battery #1: 14.4V rechargeable battery from Shark Robot Vacuum Battery #2: 2.7V rechargeable battery from Amazon RC car
+- Battery #1: a 14.4V rechargeable battery from Shark Robot Vacuum
+- Battery #2: a 2.7V rechargeable battery from Amazon RC car

 #### Motor Drivers

-Chassis came with 12V brushed motors
+The tank Chassis both came with 12V brushed motors.
+This is pretty standard for brushed motors in small appliances since motor power correlates with size of its coils.
-Had worked with Brushed motor drivers for a while, had a part in mind Needed 3.3V VREF and 12V VM
+I had worked with Brushed motor drivers for a while, and had experience using the TI DRV8231
+- This just needed 3.3V VREF and 12V VM

 #### How to power it all?

-Now we had 2 dev boards, 2 motors, and 2 potential battery voltages How do I make power tree to work with all the different parts?
+Now we had 2 dev boards, 2 motors, and 2 potential battery voltages.
+How do I make power tree to work with all the different parts?

 - Used a boost and a buck-boost to receive VIN that could be 2-15V